UMAprotocol/UMIPs/UMIPs/Omnibus-prices-2.md

 Voters should query for the price of ORN/USD at the price request timestamp on Binance.
 Recommended endpoints are provided in the markets and data sources section.

-1. When using the recommended endpoints, voters should use the open price of the 1 minute OHLC period that the timestamp falls in.
+1. For the price request timestamp, query for the ORN/USDT and ORN/BTC prices on Binance and get BTCUSD price according to Expression feed to get ORNUSD price and the ETHUSD price by following the guidelines of UMIP-6.
+The open price of the 60-second OHLC period that this price request timestamp falls in should be used.
+2. For the block of the price request timestamp, query for the ORNETH price from Uniswap.
+3. Multiply the gathered ETHUSD price by ORNETH to get the Uniswap ORNUSD price.
+4. Take the median of these.
-2. The result should be rounded to six decimals to determine the ORNUSD price.
+5. Round to 6 decimals to get the ORNUSD price.
-3. (for USD/ORN) Take the inverse of the result of step 2 (1/ ORN/USD) to get the USD/ORN price, and round to 6 decimals.
+6. To get the USDORN price, voters should just take the inverse of the result of Step 4 (unrounded ORNUSD price) then round to 6 decimal places.

 For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.